alina-yur/nljug-native-spring-boot/README.md

 ```

-On my fairly average Linux cloud instance (16 COU, 32 GB RAM) the build takes 1m 15s by default, and 46.7s with the quick build mode (`-Ob`).
+On my fairly average Linux cloud instance (16 CPU, 32 GB RAM) the build takes 1m 15s by default, and 46.7s with the quick build mode (`-Ob`).

 Now let's run our application: